Kopi Luwak or Civet Coffee

 • How long should they work

-One of the biggest things about this system was that the people were forbidden to keep some of the products (which included coffee) for themselves.
+One of the important rules of this system was that people couldn't keep some products, including coffee, for themselves.

-No one knew who exactly thought to check if civet poop had usable coffee beans.
-All that’s known is that the Javanese started harvesting coffee beans in this way during the Cultuurstelsel.
+What is known is that the Javanese started harvesting coffee beans this way during the Cultuurstelsel.

-The upper classes eventually heard of this interesting bean that was of great quality, and the kopi luwak beans started growing in popularity.
+The upper classes eventually heard about this interesting bean, which was of great quality.

 However, it wasn’t until the 1990s that kopi luwak became known internationally.